Statute of Limitations

 Under Florida’s statues of limitations for basic automobile personal injury actions, you have four years from the date of the accident to file a lawsuit in Florida’s civil courts.
 If you do not file your lawsuit within this time frame, the court will likely say that you have waived your right to pursue the claim.
 In some instances, you may not have discovered the harm for a period that extends beyond the applicable statute, in which case, the filing window may be extended to allow you to make a claim.
 It is important to act quickly if you believe you have a viable claim and consult with an attorney.

 Florida’s Comparative Negligence Law

 Depending on the type of accident, the person that you hold liable for your injuries may seek to hold you comparatively negligent for some or all of your damages.
 Florida utilizes the “pure comparative negligence rule” when analyzing these scenarios.
 Under this rule, the amount of compensation you may be entitled to receive as a result of an accident will be reduced according to your applicable percentage of fault for the very same accident.
 Therefore, if you were 20% at fault, the tortfeasor will only be obligated to pay for the other 80% of damages incurred.

 Contribution among Tortfeasors

 In Florida, when more than one person is responsible for damages to another, all must contribute to the damages even if there isn’t a judgment associated with each liable party.
-The defendant can seek contribution from other tortfeasors if he/she feels that they have paid more than their fair share of the liability.
+The defendant can seek contribution from other tortfeasors if he feels one tortfeasor has paid more than his fair share of the liability.

 Caps on Damages in Personal Injury Cases